-There can be no question but that Palestinians too have suffered severe injury.
-After the UN divided their country, many were driven from their land and became refugees, and since the occupation of all Palestinian territory by Israel in 1967 Palestinians have been denied their right to self-rule.
+There can be no question but that Palestinians have suffered severe injury.
+After the UN adopted Resolution181, recommending the creation of an independent Jewish state in part of their former Biblical homeland, many Palestinians were driven from their land and became refugees, and since the occupation of all Palestinian territory by Israel in 1967 Palestinians have been denied their right to self-rule.
 Still, there can be no comparison with the emotional trauma of the Jews.
-Palestinians are constantly harassed but not threatened existentially for the sole reason that they are Palestinians.
-For the Jews of Israel on the other hand the existential threat is still present and even explicitly stated by the rulers of nations like Iran and by several terror groups.
+Because for them the existential threat is still present and even explicitly stated by the rulers of nations like Iran and by several terror groups.
 Jews will thus hardly be in a position to initiate the process of reconciliation.
-Therefore, the initiative for reconciliation will have to come from the ones who have not been threatened to such an extraordinary degree.
-The initiative must come from the Muslims.
+Therefore, the initiative for reconciliation will have to come from the Muslims.

 I am thus founding my hope now in the first place on King Abdullah II of Jordan, who, as a descendant of the family of the Prophet and an immediate neighbor of Israel will be supremely interested in finding a peaceful solution.